AdobeDocs/target-dev.en/help/dev/administer/profile-api/profile-bulk-api.md

 >[!NOTE]
 >
 >Version 2 (v2) of the [!UICONTROL Bulk Profile Update API] is the current version.
 However, [!DNL Target] still supports version 1 (v1).

+## Benefits of the Bulk Profile Update API

+* No limit on the number of profile attributes.
+* Profile attributes sent via the site can be updated via the API and the opposite way.

 ## Caveats